AEDP™ Institute Steering Committee

 Idit Ronen-Setter, MFT, Tel Aviv ISRAEL

-Idit Ronen-Setter, MFT is a certified AEDP therapist and supervisor, working in Israel.
+Idit Ronen-Setter, MFT is an AEDP Certified Therapist and Certified Supervisor, working in Israel.
 Idit has received her MA and Family Therapy Certification from Tel Aviv University and has practiced therapy with individuals, couples and families, in Aluma Therapy Center and private practice, since 2006.
 She completed the certified studies of treatment of stress and trauma, at The Trauma Center (Boston, MA), directed by Dr. Bessel Van Der Kolk (2013-2014).

 Nowadays, Idit is teaching family therapy and AEDP psychotherapy through the Ministry of Social Services, Shiluvim Institute, and the Israeli Association of Couples and Family Therapy.
 Idit served as the formal AEDP Institute liaison for the Israeli community from 2018 – 2022.
 In addition, since 2015 she is supervising a medical forum for couples and families in crisis.
 She has recently published two articles (with Prof. Esther Cohen), related to AEDP: One of them in Hebrew at Betipulnet, and the other at the Journal of Contemporary Psychotherapy, called “Becoming ‘teletherapeutic’: Harnessing Accelerated Experiential Dynamic Psychotherapy for challenges of the Covid-19 era.”